 For many animal lovers, pursuing a career in veterinary medicine may seem like a no-brainer.
 But becoming a veterinarian is a serious commitment that requires eight to ten years of education.
-If you’re looking for an easier, more economical way to break into the veterinary field, veterinary assisting and veterinary technology are both great options that require minimal schooling.
+If you’re looking for a more economical way to break into the veterinary field, veterinary assisting and veterinary technology are both great options that require minimal schooling.

 Assistants and techs both provide general animal care and assist with the treatment of sick and injured animals.
 However, there are some major distinctions that exist between these two roles.
 Let’s take a closer look at each.